1. What is F-1 student visa?

 - Not change your educational objective

-22. Can our school waive the tuition requirement for a deserving F-1 foreign high school student?
+28. Can a public high school waive the tuition requirement for a deserving F-1 foreign high school student?

 No, unified school districts may utilize the K-12 per student cost, rather than computing a separate per student cost for secondary students.
 Alternatively, the LEA may choose to compute cost on a school-by-school basis.